ChollatisP/Ankylosaurus-Robot-Using-CPG/README.md

 ## Description

 The goal of this Mini-Project is to design and develop a robotic system inspired by the Ankylosaurus, an armored dinosaur.
-This robot will utilize a Central Pattern Generator (CPG), Virtual Rhythmic Networks (VRNs), and Virtual Hormones to simulate the complex behaviors and nervous system found in living organisms.
+This robot will utilize a Central Pattern Generator (CPG), Virtual Rhythmic Networks (VRNs), and Virtual Hormones to simulate the nervous system found in living organisms.

 ## Table of Content